CRFsuite - CRF Benchmark test

 Figure 1.
 Training time

-In summary, CRFsuite is 2.2 times faster than sgd, 5.3 times faster than CRF++, 31.6 times faster than MALLET, and 56.4 times faster than FlexCRFs on training.
+In summary, CRFsuite (L-BFGS; dense) is 1.6 times faster than Wapiti (L-BFGS), 3.1 times faster than sgd, 11.4 times faster than CRF++, 31.0 times faster than MALLET on training.
+CRFsuite 0.12 is about 1.5 times faster than the older version (0.11).
 L-BFGS and SGD implemented in CRFsuite are roughly comparable in terms of the computational costs for updating feature weights in one iteration.
 However, this does not mean that L-BFGS and SGD are equally fast; as we will see, SGD improves the log-likelihood of the model more drastically than L-BFGS does in one iteration.
 In other words, SGD approaches to the optimal weights in less iterations than L-BFGS.

 Focussing more on the comparison of L-BFGS and SGD in CRFsuite, we notice that L-BFGS is slightly faster than SGD with less features while L-BFGS is slower with more features.
 This is because the computational costs of L-BFGS and SGD are O(adn + bk) and O(cdn), respectively.
 Here: